Tapjoy/teamout/README.md

    Make Public: Unchecked
 5. **Save setting**.
 Click "Save" at the bottom of the page.
 6. **Launch a Hangout**.
 Click the "Enter a hangout" link below the "Save" button.

-## Contributing

-See the CONTRIBUTING.md documentation for more information on contributing to this project.